JeffMv/json2csv-py3/README.md

 #### Handling special values like `null`, `None`, `true`, `false` and empty strings

 Some values do not have a unique representation accross languages and file types.
-Or you may want to provide your own mappings to make them compatible with other tools/workflow you have.
-For instance, Python has `True` while Javascript/JSON use `true` (lowercase), so representing the type correctly may help you with automatic type recognition when reading the CSV.
+You may want to provide your own mappings to make the CSV compatible with other tools/workflow you have.

+Because mappings are made between JSON and Python, types are converted.
+Therefore, values such as `null`, `true` and `false` are by default converted to Python types, which then will be printed using `str(value)`.
+Therefore, in order to avoid having `None`, `True`/`False` (capitalized), a mapping has to be made.
+That's the purpose of the `"special-values-mapping": {...}` entry.

-You can provide a mapping for special values.
+You can provide a mapping such special values.
 Those will be applied *after* the *post-processing* step.

-For instance, in the following example, `null` JSON values (and `None` values generated during the processing) will be replaced by the empty string, while empty strings will be replaced with `"-"`.
+For instance, in the following example, `null` JSON values (or rather `None` values generated during the processing) will be replaced by the empty string, while empty strings will be replaced with `"-"`.
 The replacement of values is considered *simultaneous*, which is why `null` values won't be replaced with `"-"`.
-This will also replace booleans `True` with the integer `1` and booleans `False` with the integer `0` (Note that it **won't** replace textual values `"true"` or `"True"`, so you're safe on that end)
+This will also replace booleans `True` with the integer `1` and booleans `False` with the integer `0` (Note that it **won't** replace textual values `"true"` or `"True"`, so you're safe on that end).

 ```json
 {